artfuldog/gophkeeper/README.md

 3) Note - text information
 4) Data - binary files

-All items may have notes field for store related to item information.
+All items have notes field which may be used for storing related information.

-All items may have custom fields for storing additional information (**currently not supported in GTUI**):
+All items may have custom fields for storing additional information:
 - Text - key-value in plain text
 - Hidden - same as text, but value is considered as sensitive information
 - Bool - flag

-Login items may have URI fields for storing related web-pages information (**currently not supported in GTUI**).
+Login items may have URI fields for storing related web-pages information.

 Detailed description of items field is provided on DB schema below.